frovedis/frovedis/doc/manual/manual_python.md

     L(w;x,y) := log(1 + exp(-ywTx))

-Where the vectors x are the training data examples and y are their corresponding labels (Frovedis considers negative response as -1 and positive response as 1, but when calling from scikit-learn interface, user should pass 0 for negative response and 1 for positive response according to the scikit-learn requirement) which we want to predict. w is the linear model (also called as weight) which uses a single weighted sum of features to make a prediction.
+Where the vectors x are the training data examples and y are their corresponding labels (Frovedis supports any values as for labels, but internally it encodes the input binary labels to -1 and 1, and input multinomial labels to 0, 1, 2, ..., N-1 (where N is the no. of classes) before training at Frovedis server) which we want to predict. w is the linear model (also called as weight) which uses a single weighted sum of features to make a prediction.
 Frovedis Logistic Regression supports ZERO, L1 and L2 regularization to address the overfit problem.
+However, LBFGS solver supports only L2 regularization.
 The gradient of the logistic loss is: -y( 1 - 1 / (1 + exp(-ywTx))).x
 The gradient of the L1 regularizer is: sign(w)
-And The gradient of the L2 regularizer is: w
+And, the gradient of the L2 regularizer is: w
 For binary classification problems, the algorithm outputs a binary logistic regression model.
 Given a new data point, denoted by x, the model makes predictions by applying the logistic function: